dineshUmasankar/philly_house_predictor/README.md

 Surprisingly high correlations between taxable_land and taxable_building in predicting market_value prompted consideration of multicollinearity.
 The plan for future analysis involves testing these variables to ensure model robustness, particularly given suspicions of overfitting that may have been mitigated in the naive approach by weaker correlated features.

 In conclusion, this project offered valuable insights into data handling challenges, the importance of feature engineering decisions, and the significance of comprehensive testing and validation methods.
 Recommendations for future research involve refining encoding strategies, exploring advanced outlier handling techniques, and conducting further tests on potential multicollinearity to enhance the model's predictive performance.

+**P.S.** This project refers to many csv locations which have to be read, and I would reccomend for those trying to recreate this project to change any invocations of `pd.read_csv` to the appropriate location on your local machine.